Jaithara

 Jaithara is a village and a nagar panchayat in Aliganj Tehsil in the district of Etah, Uttar Pradesh, India.

 Demographics

-As of 2012 India census, Jaithara had a population of 10897.
-Males constitute 54% of the population and females 46%.
-Jaithara has an average literacy rate of 71%, higher than the national average of 59.5%: male literacy is 75%, and female literacy is 67%.
-In Jaithara, 16% of the population is under 10 years of age.
+As of 2012, Jaithara had a population of 10,897.
+Males constituted 54% of the population and females 46%.
+Jaithara had an average literacy rate of 71%, higher than the national average of 59.5%; male literacy was 75%, and female literacy was 67%.
+Sixteen percent of the population waces under 10 years of age.